TranThienDat-Nguyen/RFS-cell-tracking/README.md

 The filters will generate a folder 'output' while running to store temporary information for analysis.
 # Datasets
 ## Synthetic datasets
-The synthetic datasets (in experiment 2) are generated using simcep simulation tool with certain modifications to account for cell division. 'synthetic_X' folders contain the synthesized cell migration sequences from the best quality 'synthetic_01' to the worst quality 'synthetic_05'.
+The synthetic datasets (in experiment 2) are generated using simcep simulation tool with certain modifications to account for cell division.
+When you run the file 'demo_exp2.m', the codes will randomly generate synthetic sequences (using the prescribed ground truth and noise parameters but with random realization of noise).
+If you just want the datasets without running the codes, they are avaialble in the 'datasets' folder.  'synthetic_X' folders contain the synthetic cell migration sequences from the best quality 'synthetic_01' to the worst quality 'synthetic_05'.
 Folder 'synthetic_truth' contains the ground truth annotated using Cell Tracking Challenge format (https://public.celltrackingchallenge.net/documents/Naming%20and%20file%20content%20conventions.pdf).
 ## MDA-MB-231 dataset
 The breast cancer cells dataset (MDA-MB-231) used in experiement 3 is provided in folder 'datasets/MDA_MB_231'.
 # Acknowledgments